BuddySirJava/SSH-Studio/README.md

 ### License

-This project is licensed under the [MIT License](https://opensource.org/license/mit).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).